runatlantis/atlantis/runatlantis.io/docs/using-atlantis.md

 ### Using the -destroy Flag

 #### Example
-To perform a destructive plan that will destroy resources in the specified directory, you can use the `-destroy` flag like this:
+To perform a destructive plan that will destroy resources you can use the `-destroy` flag like this:

 ```bash
 atlantis plan -d dir -- -destroy